 One thing I learned about selective attention is the odd fact that where we focus our awareness is not always a matter of choice.
 It is abundantly clear that attention shifts, and quickly.
 In fact, what we attend to can change seconds before we become aware of the change.
 The favorate tool neuropsychologists use to study such things is fMRI brain imaging and in the next few paragraphs I’ll share my effort to catch up with what they have found.
 But I have to begin with a disclaimer. fMRI imaging is limited when it comes to speed.
 The images are snapshots that take seconds to acquire.
 The human brain, on the other hand is wicked fast.
 The speed of nerve conduction in large axons is up to 275 mph and the delay at a synapse can be a brief as 0.4 millisecond.
 This means that fMRI misses the dynamics associated with shifts in attention.
 It can tell us something about where events happen in the volume of the brain, but not how they happen.

 One way to think about attention is to make the simple assumption that your brain chooses what you perceive while neglecting everything else.
+Consider salience bias, a cognitive bias that predisposes every one of us to focus on or attend to items, information, or stimuli that we personally deem to be more prominent, visible, or emotionally striking.
 For example, you choose to pay attention to just one conversation in a crowd, you can find your keys in a cluttered room, and you can usually stop in time to save the squirrel that darted into the road.
 In this view, we choose to highlight certain information, possibly by comparing present data with some sort of mental construct.
 This leads to the idea that attention is like a spotlight that we can point where we choose.
 Maybe, but it is hard to imagine how a spotlight would actually work.
 Where did the mental construct come from, and how many constructs would you need in order to function in the real world?
 The simple spotlight model is out of fashion.
 I am reminded of what Huw Price wrote in Time’s Arrow and Archimedes’ Point, “…concepts of cause and effect derive from our experience as agents in the world and may not be a fundamental feature of reality.”
 It is fair to say that our minds construct the past, present, and future, and sometimes get it badly wrong.

 We can enhance features like color, contrast, or loudness, tasks that involve cortical networks.
 Also, we can apply intense concentration for considerable periods of time, an ability magicians, grifters, and politicians use to distract us.
 With that ability, it is reasonable to imagine that selective attention is an executive function, operating in a top-down manner.
 The brain simply enhances a particular set of inputs in order to bring them out of a noisy background.
 I have to wonder, however, if a system based on cortical processing and involving multiple circuits with many thousands of neurons and millions of synapses is fast enough.
 The problem is that the time between sensation and cognition , which is easily measured, is half a second at a minimum.
 Consider that a car at 60 mph travels 44 ft in ½ sec.
 If we had to be conscious of what’s going on before acting, squirrels would be in deep trouble were it not for the fact that we hit the brakes well before we know that we hit the brakes.
 That speed is a gift of the subconscious.